world-class/REPL/faq/README.md

 ### Is this programme accredited

 - _Summary: Yes, the University of London and this degree in particular are accredited_.
-See [this article on Reddit at r/UniversityOfLondonCS](https://www.reddit.com/r/UniversityOfLondonCS/comments/hzumke/everything_you_want_to_know_about_the/) for details.
+See [this article in the Subreddit section of the REPL](../subreddit/accreditation.md) for details.

 ### How is this degree going to tie in or transfer over to the new MSc Data Science from UoL and the soon to come MSc Machine Learning on Coursera